-- C.1 Minimum Personal equipment List The following equipment will be brought and carried by all ASRC members when responding to an incident: - C.1.1 Minimum Personal CQ Equipment List All Callout Qualified personnel are required to respond with the following equipment and carry the equipment on field tasks: - · Appropriate clothes and footgear for both fair and foul weather - Water container(s) that provide a capacity of at least two liters, (plus any necessary insulation for winter work). - Day pack (knapsack is sufficient) - Five large heavy-duty plastic trash bags (or equivalent shelter) - · Food for 48 hours - · Headlamp or flashlight and second light source - · Lighter, matches and candle or equivalent fire source - Knife - Compass - · Personal first aid kit - · Waterproof pen/pencil and paper - Whistle - · Two pairs of plastic or vinyl examination gloves - 5 x 1 gallon Ziploc bags (or equivalent) - C.1.2 Minimum Personal FTM and above Equipment List All FTM (and above) personnel are required to respond with the following equipment and carry the equipment on field tasks: - · All the equipment listed in section C.1.1 - Seat Hamess (ASRC Seat Hamess out of 1" tubular webbing is preferred). - One locking D carabineer - Prusik Loop (5, 6, or 7 mm diameter, approximately 1 meter in length) - · One pair of leather gloves, good for belaying. - Eye protection (Goggles preferred) - Ear protection (for use in aircraft operations) - Climbing Helmet (optional, but preferred) - C.2 Supply Requirements All ASRC members responding to a mission shall carry sufficient food and supplies to maintain themselves at an operational capability for a period of forty-eight hours. - C.2.1 Supply Requirements For Air Transport If an ASRC member responds to a mission via external air transportation, the requirement for forty-eight hour operational self-sufficiency via supply may be waved by the IC. - APPALACHIAN SEARCH & RESCUE CONFERENCE VERSION 3.0 OPERATION MANUAL ANNEXES
+- C.1 Minimum Personal equipment List The following equipment will be brought and carried by all ASRC members when responding to an incident: - C.1.1 Minimum Personal CQ Equipment List All Callout Qualified personnel are required to respond with the following equipment and carry the equipment on field tasks: - Appropriate clothes and footgear for both fair and foul weather - Water container(s) that provide a capacity of at least two liters, (plus any necessary insulation for winter work). - Day pack (knapsack is sufficient) - Five large heavy-duty plastic trash bags (or equivalent shelter) - Food for 48 hours - Headlamp or flashlight and second light source - Lighter, matches and candle or equivalent fire source - Knife - Compass - Personal first aid kit - Waterproof pen/pencil and paper - Whistle - Two pairs of plastic or vinyl examination gloves - 5 x 1 gallon Ziploc bags (or equivalent) - C.1.2 Minimum Personal FTM and above Equipment List All FTM (and above) personnel are required to respond with the following equipment and carry the equipment on field tasks: - G All the equipment listed in section C.1.1 - G Seat Harness (ASRC Seat Harness out of 1" tubular webbing is preferred). - G One locking D carabineer - G Prusik Loop (5, 6, or 7 mm diameter, approximately 1 m in length) - G One pair of leather gloves, good for belaying. - G Eye protection (Goggles preferred) - G Ear protection (for use in aircraft operations) - G Climbing Helmet (optional, but preferred) - C.2 Supply Requirements All ASRC members responding to a mission shall carry sufficient food and supplies to maintain themselves at an operational capability for a period of forty-eight hours.

-- C.3 Air Transportation requirements If a member chooses to accept air transport, they must commit at least forty-eight hours to the mission.
+- C.2.1 Supply Requirements For Air Transport If an ASRC member responds to a mission via external air transportation, the requirement for forty-eight hour operational self-sufficiency via supply may be waved by the IC. - C.3 Air Transportation requirements If a member chooses to accept air transport, they must commit at least forty-eight hours to the mission.
 Return flights are not guaranteed.
-When flying in rotary wing aircraft members must wear fire-retardant clothing if available. - C.4ID Cards All responding ASRC members who are FTL and above, and who are residents of Virginia, will obtain and carry a Virginia Search and Rescue identification card.
-Note: At this writing, the ASRC is developing ASRC identification cards for ASRC members, COQ and above.
+When flying in rotary wing aircraft members must wear fire-retardant - C.4 ID Cards All responding ASRC members who are FTL and above, and who are residents of Virginia, will obtain and carry a Virginia Search and Rescue identification card.

-Annex D Field Team Leader Policies
+Annex D. Field Team Leader Policies